adonaugustin/trello-powerup-score-card/README.md

 Click "Create New Power-Up."

-Set the IFrame Connector URL (Your Base URL) to the URL where your index.html is hosted (e.g., https://your-domain.com/).
+Set the IFrame Connector URL (https://majestic-gaufre-d33697.netlify.app/) to the URL where your index.html is hosted.

 Enable Capabilities: The index.html file automatically registers the necessary capabilities (card-buttons, card-badges, card-detail-badges, card-back-section).